 What to do if you encounter a bear?

 Don’t run.
 If you encounter a bear stay calm and confident.
 I know this is hard.
-Even with all this mental practice, I didn’t act the way I should have the one time I encountered a bear.
+Even with all this mental practice, I didn’t act the way I should have the one time I had a close encountered with a bear.

 This meeting happened in a campsite.
 I was minding my own business walking alone to the outhouse.
-I rounded a bush to catch a bear sniffing the ground about 10 feet ahead of me.
+I rounded a bush to catch a bear sniffing at the ground about 10 feet ahead of me.
 I’d like to point out that I was neither in a group nor making noise… nor did I have my bear spray with me.

 I still remember the feeling of my breath getting caught in my chest.
 The bear didn’t notice me (or didn’t care).
 I took a few steps back, turned and ran.
 That was a big no no!
 Don’t run!

 Why shouldn’t you run?
 Apparently, running makes you look like prey.
 You don’t want to be prey.
 You especially don’t want your small children to look like yummy running prey.

-If you encounter a bear stand your ground and get out your bear spray and retreat.
+If you encounter a bear stand your ground, get out your bear spray, and retreat.

 If you are a group gather close together.
 Pick up the young kids.
 Stay facing the bear, speak loudly but calmly and move away.
 You might say “Hey bear I see you.
 Sorry to have bothered you… we’re just walking away now”.